NorthPew/Chappy/README.md

 | Method | URL | Response                                      |
 |-------|-----|-----------------------------------------------|
 | GET   | /   | Sends back a list of groups with its channels |
+It would be lots of endpoints for groups, if I had time for it 😂
 ### api/message
 `route` can be a group name such as *chappy* or *dm*.
 `channel` is a form of a number such as 1, 2 and 3.
 `id` is the id of a message.
+Example: GET `localhost:666/api/message/chappy/1` or GET `localhost:666/api/message/dm/2319`.
 | Method | URL                  | Params             | Body                        | Response                                                               |
 |--------|----------------------|--------------------|-----------------------------|------------------------------------------------------------------------|
 | GET    | /:route/:channel     | route, channel     | .                           | Sends back a list of all the messages in that group channel or DM chat |